mattermost/mattermost-developer-documentation/site/content/internal/qa/testing_k8s.md

 $ kubectl delete pods --namespace ci-k8s-mysql mm-k8s-mysql-mattermost-app-jobserver-7455cc9bdc-tl9bn
 ```

-After a few seconds you should have new pods running.
+6. After a few seconds you should have new pods running with the updated configuration settings.